tchoczewski/nfz/README.md

 This repository contains a Python script to automate the downloading of data from the NFZ API.
 The script can be found here:
 [Download Script](https://github.com/tchoczewski/nfz/blob/master/download_data.py)

-The selected data from the most recent years (2021-2023) is saved in the following directory:
+The data for the most recent years (2021-2023) is saved in the following directory:
 [Downloaded Data](https://github.com/tchoczewski/nfz/tree/master/data)

 ## Data Structure